oslokommune/okctl/userdocs/src/help/setup-reference-app.md

      user: okctlreference
 ```

+**NB:** Remember to re-run`okctl apply cluster -f cluster.yaml` if you added a new database or did other changes to your cluster declaration file.
+Also remember `git commit -m "State changes" && git push`

 ## Add application to cluster
 We are going to apply the following [app](https://github.com/oslokommune/okctl-reference-app).
-You also have a look at the [iac repository](https://github.com/oslokommune/okctl-reference-iac), and the application [running](https://app.okctl-reference.oslo.systems/) in our cluster.
+You can also have a look at the [iac repository](https://github.com/oslokommune/okctl-reference-iac), and the application [running](https://app.okctl-reference.oslo.systems/) in our cluster.
 You don't have to look at the app source code or iac repository to continue this guide.

-You can copy the yaml below into a file, or use `okctl scaffold application` and edit values manually, when you have yaml file ready you can [apply your application](https://okctl.io/getting-started/create-application/).
+Copy the yaml below into a file `refapp.yaml` in the root of your iac-repository.
+Alternativley use `okctl scaffold application > refapp.yaml` and edit values manually.

 ```yaml
 apiVersion: okctl.io/v1alpha1